apache/spark/docs/ml-features.md

 ## VectorSizeHint

-It can sometimes be useful to explicitly specify the size of the vectors a column of `VectorType`.
+It can sometimes be useful to explicitly specify the size of the vectors for a column of `VectorType`.
 For example, `VectorAssembler` uses size information from its input columns to produce size information and metadata for its output column.
 While in some cases this information can be obtained by inspecting the contents of the column, in a streaming dataframe the contents are